 - Open ulcers can become infected with bacteria and may cause a condition known as cellulitis.

-- If a rapidly expanding area of redness, pain, and warmth around the original ulcers develops, you should go to a hospital's emergency department.
+- If a rapidly expanding area of redness, pain, and warmth around the original ulcers develops, you should go to your local emergency room.

 Exams and Tests for Sporotrichosis